Wednesday, 5 February 2020

-Two of us marked Saint Brigid’s Day on Saturday, seeking out Saint Brigid’s Day in a remote dale reached by muddy paths and trails across hilly fields near Kilcornan and Stonehall.
+Two of us marked Saint Brigid’s Day on Saturday, seeking out Saint Brigid’s Well in a remote dale reached by muddy paths and trails across hilly fields near Kilcornan and Stonehall.

 Although there was a sign by the roadside, the pilgrim route was not marked, and we were grateful to other visitors we met along the way for directing our paths and warning us about the muddy and rocky obstacles as we picked our through the fields in our wellie boots.

 Kilcornan is 17 km west of Limerick, on the N69 from Limerick to Tralee.
 The name Kilcornan comes from a sixth century saint, Saint Chúrnan, whose feast is on 6 January.
 In his Topographical Dictionary (1837), Samuel Lewis notes that the earliest identifiable settlements in Kilcornan were Danish.

 The lands changed hands several times during the Tudor era.
 The Rector of Kilcornan, William Casey, was nominated by James FitzGerald, Earl of Desmond, as the first post-Reformation Bishop of Limerick in 1551.
 He was deposed by Queen Mary in 1556, but he was restored to the see in 1571.

 A large part of the parish was granted to Sir Hardress Waller (1605-1666), MP for Askeaton (1634, 1640), one of the regicides who signed the death warrant of Charles I in 1649.
 The parish also includes Curraghchase, the ancestral home of Aubrey de Vere and the Hunt family.

 For generations, the Roman Catholic parish was usually known as Stonehall, although the names Castletown and Kilcornan were also used.